 Along with making lifestyle changes, it’s important to seek professional help to treat emotional exhaustion.
 A professional, such as a therapist, can give you the tools you need to work through a stressful period.
 Some of the techniques used by professionals include:

 - cognitive behavioral therapy (CBT), a form of psychotherapy, also known as talk therapy

 Talk to your family doctor

 In some cases, your primary care provider may suggest medications to help manage your symptoms.
-Antidepressants, such as selective-serotonin reuptake inhibitors (SSRIs), anti-anxiety medications, or prescription sleeping aids have been used to help ease the burden of emotional exhaustion.
+Antidepressants, such as selective-serotonin reuptake inhibitors (SSRIs), anti-anxiety medications, or prescription sleeping aids have been used to help treat emotional exhaustion.

 Medications such as benzodiazepines can be addictive and should only be used on a short-term basis to lower the risk of dependency or addiction.

 The stress responsible for emotional exhaustion puts you at risk for a total burnout.
 Over time, it can lead to health problems.
-Chronic stress can affect your immune system, heart, metabolism, and overall mental well-being.
-Emotional exhaustion puts you at risk of experiencing:
+Chronic stress can affect your immune system, heart, metabolism, and overall well-being.
+Emotional exhaustion puts you at risk of: